nnagarajan/chain-treasury-auction/README.md

 ## Limitations

-- Throuhput of 12-15 TPS
+- Throughput of 12-15 TPS
 - Only one bid allowed per bidder

 ## Challenges